timothychangke/Tour-Booking-Application/readme.md

 ## About

-Natours is an exciting project that offers a platform for adventurous individuals to discover and book thrilling tours.
+This is an exciting project that offers a platform for adventurous individuals to discover and book thrilling tours.
 This landing page showcases various nature tours, providing detailed information about each adventure, and allows users to make bookings.

 ## Getting Started